Our tours in Maharashtra are unique and let you experience the history, architecture, culture of this little-known and forgotten region of India.

 Every morning, we propose a walking tour in the imperial garden of Aurangabad.

 During one day, you can discover Aurangabad, the former Mughal capital, the 3 capitals of the region for understanding the rich history of Maharashtra.
 Nashik, the holy city for the Hindus, Nanded, the holy city of the Sikhs, famous Paithan for its paithani sari or discover the third largest crater in the world, the Lonar lake.
+You can also discover the small village of Charthana and experiment the life of theirs people.

 During 15 days tour, we offer an experience to discover the essentials of the Maharashtra.